 2. You shall not pass!
 But he can

 Controlling exactly who in your organization can access, edit, or build using your data is just as important as preventing external parties from getting their hands on it.
+Whether you are active in the law industry or in an NGO.
+Access rights are important!
 Obviously, you trust Bryan in finance but he shouldn’t be scrolling through HR databases.
 Advanced user rights, roles, and permissions are the most effective way to protect your organization from people like Bryan.

 Secured by default